Fine compactified moduli of enriched structures on stable curves: Comparison to enriched structures

-(2): If we start with an enriched structure, we immediately have an invertible vertex enrichment datum (they consist of the same data!).
-By \ref{lem:matching_and_triviality} and \ref{lem:matching_implies_supp_compatbility} the invertible vertex enrichment datum is $A$-supp-compatible for every circuit-connected component $A$.
-Then by \ref{lem:extending_CIVED_to_hemispheres} there is a unique way to extend it to an invertible enrichment datum which is $A$-supp-compatible for every circuit-connected component $A$.
+If we start with an enriched structure, we immediately have an invertible vertex enrichment datum (they consist of the same data).
+By \ref{lem:matching_and_triviality} and \ref{lem:matching_implies_supp_compatbility} the invertible vertex enrichment datum is $\Upsilon$-Fitting-compatible for every circuit-connected component $\Upsilon$.
+Then by \ref{lem:extending_CIVED_to_hemispheres} there is a unique way to extend it to an invertible enrichment datum which is $\Upsilon$-Fitting-compatible for every circuit-connected component $\Upsilon$.
 Finally by \ref{lem:2vcc_comp_implies_comp} this invertible enrichment datum is actually compatible. \end{proof}